Day 5: Halawa Valley & Beach

 Logistics for the day: Halawa Valley can only be hiked with a guide since the trail passes through private land.
 Do not attempt to hike on your own as you will piss off local residents and get a mouthful about this, which completely goes against Molokai’s true aloha spirit.
 So pre-book at least two days ahead of time with Halawa Valley Falls Cultural Hike ($60) and keep in mind that leaving a voicemail is standard practice in the absence of cell phone reception in the valley.
 You will be required to meet just before the Halawa Beach parking lot at 9 am, where you will see makeshift signs (tours depart at 9:30).
 You can also just show up randomly and join the hike but that’s pushing your luck.

 The hike to the waterfall and back takes approx. 3-4 hours and includes swimming at the falls.
 The hike itself is mostly flat going and involves crossing at least one stream, so wearing sandals is recommended.
-Bring mosquito repellent, full change if clothes, beach gear for later, sun protection, food, snacks, plenty of water, cash.
+Bring mosquito repellent, a full change of clothes, beach gear for later, sun protection, food, snacks, plenty of water, cash.

 Driving to Halawa Valley